#this was her first ‘real’ established adventuring party

 But Ray isn't the only narrator of this series.
 Sometimes Dinah narrates, and we learn how she feels about this infatuated teenager who persists in writing to her.
 Not only does it provide insight into her character, it clarifies actions she will take and acts as a counterpart to Ray's limited perspective.

 Another issue is narrated through an account written by Happy Terrill as a young man in 1941, recounting his acquaintance with a mysterious young man with an inexplicable earring (a time-traveling Ray!) and how he acquired his powers.
 Again, this allows us to better understand Happy, who has evidently always been a self-important jerk--a trait only exacerbated by his becoming the Ray.
 So much hubris.
+But a lot about how he expresses himself is similar to Ray's narration, highlighting the uncomfortable truth that in some ways father and son are not so different.

 Later on, third-person limited narration shows up for Joshua Terrill, who is too young to have thoughts introspective enough for first-person but whose perspective needs to be given for him to make sense.
 Joshua is just a child and in need of the guidance represented by a third-person narrator commenting on his actions--but the narrator doesn't comment.
 Only reports his thoughts.
 Like Ray, Joshua is alone in the world, no thanks to their father.

 But the most surprising narrator is in a very late issue: a version of Bart Allen as an adult.
-This is jarring; Bart doesn't narrate normally.
+This is jarring; typically, Bart doesn't narrate.
 He thinks in pictograms.
-It's weird getting introspection from him, even twenty years into his future, and he comes across as a completely different character.
+It's weird getting introspection from him, even twenty years into his future, and he comes across as an almost completely different character.
 But the narrative point here is less to develop Bart's character and more to reveal how badly future!Ray has gone downhill through the commentary of a close friend who has (mostly) maintained his moral compass where Ray hasn't.
 Future!Ray's thoughts and narration aren't a thing anymore because he's no longer self-reflecting.
 He has sold out to money and power and has left behind his essence in the process.

 By the end of the series, the narration has more or less ended.
 Happy tells his final version of "the entire truth" (or is it?), another very subjective account designed to make himself look the hero despite his questionable actions.
 And Ray...he's finally reunited with a mother who now knows that he's her son.
 Things are about to change for him.
 He doesn't need to narrate his own life totally alone anymore.